jacobthebanana/McGill-AI-Stereotyper/README.md

 Provide a few details about your title and instantly obtain a break-down of your title's performance!
 Keep in mind that the prediction here is just a guess- albeit an educated one.
 Behind this prediction is the automated analysis of over **300,000 titles**.

 Interested?
-This model can be access without writing any code on your side.
+This model can be accessed without writing any code on your side.
 Simply visit https://jacobthebanana.github.io/McGill-AI-Stereotyper/ and receive your predicitions.

 ## Getting Started (from the daily IMDb datasets)
 ### Building this model in Google Colab: